Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low

-In addition to the theoretical (noise-less) behavior of QAOA-warmest, we also demonstrate its performance with several example cases using noise models and experiments on IBM-Q hardware.
 We show in Figure~\ref{fig:Karlov_20} the performance of QAOA-warmest and standard QAOA on an instance generated via a construction by Karloff \cite{K99}; this unweighted graph is chosen due to the fact that it is a small graph that achieves a GW approximation ratio of 0.912 (see Appendix \ref{sec:twentyNodeGraph}) which is close to the lower bound of 0.878 provided by the GW algorithm.
 In contrast, both QAOA-warmest and standard QAOA are able to outperform this approximation ratio, under ideal, noiseless conditions.
 However, note that QAOA-warmest outperforms standard QAOA for all QAOA depths and outperforms GW after $p>1$.
 We also consider a noise model utilizing Qiskit's built in modules \cite{qiskit} and use calibration data in order to simulate IBM's Guadalupe device.
 We note that QAOA-warmest outperforms standard QAOA for all noisy simulations, using the same fixed noise model.
-While we use a noise model derived from a physical quantum device, we do not consider the limited qubit connectivity of the device.
-Therefore, the additional required swap operations to accommodate the limited connectivity would necessarily lead to worse results if this specific graph is run on the Guadalupe device.

 In addition to this device-focused noise simulation, we also run QAOA-warmest on a native hardware graph matching IBM's Guadalupe device.